Comox language: Allophony

+Alphabet

+Comox uses an Americanist-based alphabet devised by H. R. Harris II and D. I. Kennedy.
+The multiple vowel letters are not all distinct sounds.

 Morphology

 "Salishan languages are highly polysynthetic, employing numerous suffixes and reduplication patterns; prefixes and infixes are less numerous.
 Words often include lexical suffixes referring to concrete physical objects or abstract extensions from them."

 Comox has essentially lost all derivational prefixes.
 It is the only language in the Salish family to have lost the nominalizing prefix s- from its morphological inventory (Kroeber 11).

 However, the morphologically mirrored -s interestingly serves as a marker for 3rd person possession (Kroeber 111).
 Hagège has found certain cases where both the prefixive s- and the suffixive -s occur in circumspection.
 Kroeber is wary to support the finding, but offers the following: "This would appear to be a complex of the nominalizing prefix s- and the third person possessive -s; that is, the third person form of the sort of nominalized construction widely used for subordination in Salish."(Kroeber 115).

 In his review of Hagège's grammar of the language, Paul D. Kroeber states, "After diminutive CV reduplication, all CVC roots lose their vowel, regardless of what the vowel is."
-(109) Kroeber gives the following example: wot'-o-t 'bend it', wo-wt'-o-t 'bend it a little bit' (109).
+Kroeber gives the following example: wot'-o-t 'bend it', wo-wt'-o-t 'bend it a little bit'.